 To fulfill requirements for the degree of MA, a student must:

 - Pass 8 Fletcher-approved course credits, including at least one Fletcher course in each of the three divisions of the curriculum: ILO, DHP, and EIB.

 - Fulfill the foreign language proficiency requirement.

-- Submit and have approved by a member of the faculty a Capstone Project.
+- Submit and have approved by a member of the faculty a Capstone Project (see page 20 in Student Handbook).
 Entering students receive a Plan of Study Form in their registration packets.
 This form enables the student and the academic advisor to determine a Plan of Study with their advisor prior to enrolling in courses.